2024 - Best Nursing Schools in Utah

 - Verification of licensure from originating state of issuance

-Become a BSN nurse within 12 months time when you take one of the accelerated BSN programs at a college in Utah.
+Become a BSN nurse within twelve months when you take one of the accelerated BSN programs at a college in Utah.
 Accelerated programs are rigorous due to the nature of full-time studies and clinical hours required, but are well worth the time and effort.
-Most programs have entrance requirements that must be meet before being accepted into the program, each program has different requirements, so looking into the specific program requirements in recommended.
-Fees for these programs can vary depending on the college, additional course needed and housing possibilities.
+Most programs have entrance requirements that must be met before being accepted; each program has different requirements, so looking into the specific program requirements in recommended.
+Fees for these programs can vary depending on the college, additional courses needed, and housing possibilities.

 Continued List of All RN Programs in Utah